 In cases where the Grantor retains a contingent reversion in the GRIT, Section 673(a) of the Code may apply to cause the Grantor to be treated as the owner of the principal portion of the GRIT during the initial term if, as of the inception of the GRIT, the value of the reversionary interest exceeds five percent of the value of the GRIT.
 The Internal Revenue Service has previously ruled that, where the Grantor's contingent reversion in a GRIT exceeds in value five percent of the initial value of the GRIT, the GRIT will be a grantor-type trust as to both ordinary income and capital gain.
-This will result in the Grantor paying capital gains tax on capital gains realized by the GRIT even though none of the capital gains are to be distributed to the GRIT at a reduced gift tax value.
+This will result in the Grantor paying capital gains tax on capital gains realized by the GRIT even though none of the capital gains are to be distributed to the Grantor.
+This further increases the amount of wealth that is shifted to the ultimate beneficiaries of the GRIT at a reduced gift tax value.